chili-chips-ba/openeye-CamSI/README.md

 Luckily, another project is underway with goal to tackle this major STA gap.
 Sadly, this enhancement won't be ready in time for our Phase1.

-We therefore have Phase2 and, as needed, Phase3 in the plans, looking to be the first to try this new timing prowess in open-source Xilinx tools, squeezing the ultimate performance from our image sensor with it.
-We may at that time introduce some image processing complexities, such as video compression, to allow passing higher-res content through the same old 1Gbps Ethernet link.
+We therefore have Phase2 and, as needed, Phase3 in the plans, looking to be the first to try this new timing prowess in open-source Xilinx tools, using it to squeeze the Fmax performance from our FPGA and camera chip.
+We may at that time introduce some image processing, such as video compression, to allow passing higher-res content through the same old 1Gbps Ethernet link.

 To create the starter design framework for our target boards will also require a good amount of work.
 The boards we've selected for the project are rather unpopular, hardly used in the open-source community, and don't come with support collateral that developers are accustomed to.
 Still, since they are an EU product, this extra effort is for a good cause, to increase their visibility and introduce them to the open makers.
       ![our-board](https://github.com/chili-chips-ba/openeye/assets/67533663/12fe4ac5-299f-4040-aa67-dc022124908a)